 Private adoption agencies are often run by charities and social service organizations and typically place children who have been brought to the agency by parents or expectant parents seeking to give their child up for adoption.

-One of the other types of adoption involves a direct arrangement between birth parents and adoptive parents, sometimes using a go-between such as a doctor or member of the clergy.
-Because of the delicate nature of an independent adoption, it's probably a good idea for the adoptive parents to hire an attorney to handle the paperwork.
+One of the other types of adoption involves a direct arrangement between birth mother (and sometimes the birth father) and adoptive parents, sometimes using a go-between such as a doctor or member of the clergy.
+Because of the delicate nature of independent adoption, it's probably a good idea for the adoptive parents to hire an attorney to handle the paperwork.
 Not all states allow independent adoptions, and many states regulate them extensively, so check your state's laws before exploring this option.

-One variety of independent adoption is often referred to as an "open adoption," where the biological parents maintain some form of limited contact even after adoption.
+One variety of independent adoption is often referred to as "open adoption," where the biological parents maintain some form of limited contact even after adoption, though all parental rights stay with the adoptive parents.

 The advantage over a straight agency adoption is there is no "waitlist" for the adoptive parents.
 Prospective parents can also have greater control over choosing the child they adopt and still benefit from the counseling and professional services afforded by an agency.

 Adopting internationally is the most complicated of all the different types of adoption.
 To adopt a child who is a citizen of a foreign country, you must satisfy both the laws of the state you live in as well as the laws of the host country.
 Parents must also obtain an immigrant visa for the child through the U.S. Citizenship and Immigration Services (USCIS).
 If approved, the child will be granted U.S. citizenship automatically upon entering the U.S.

 Note also that, as of April 1, 2008, international adoptions are regulated through the Hague Adoption Convention.
 The treaty governs U.S. federal government oversight of domestic adoption agencies and international adoption policies.
 This oversight is intended to protect children, biological parents and adoptive parents from unethical adoption practices, including international child abductions and adoption scams.